xizon/Uix-Page-Builder/readme.txt

 = FAQ 5: FAQ 5: How to set the menu for the currently used page template of Uix Page Builder? =

 Go to "Dashboard » Appearence » Menus".
 Click on **"create a new menu"** to create your custom menu.
-You should tick the appropriate checkbox of `Uix Page Builder Menu` from options as **"Display location"**.
+You should tick the appropriate checkbox of `Primary Menu` from options as **"Display location"**.

 = FAQ 6: How to customize the Uix Page Builder templates and modules in admin panel? =